Best Oxycontin Addiction Rehab Center in Austin, TX

 Withdrawing from oxy abuse can be extremely difficult due to its highly addictive nature.
 Many who attempt to stop using the drug on their own find themselves dealing with difficult withdrawal symptoms.
 Those who attempt to quit using oxy may experience worsened detox symptoms.
 At The Last Resort, we offer a medically supervised detox process that helps safely taper you off oxycodone, minimizing pain and discomfort.
 The physicians at our treatment centers create a customized plan tailored to your detox symptoms from opioid use.

 After medical detox, we offer a residential treatment program and an Intensive Outpatient Program (IOP) at our rehab center.
 These next steps in addiction treatment provide a strong foundation and access to a myriad of treatment options to help men on their path to recovery.
-The Last Resort treatment center gives men a chance to focus solely on their recovery on a beautiful, secluded 55-acre campus.
+The Last Resort treatment center gives men and women a chance to focus solely on their recovery on a beautiful, secluded 55-acre campus.

 Once detox is complete, some clients may need to return to their busy school, work, and family lives.
 We recommend entering our flexible outpatient program, which includes a minimum of 10 hours per week of supportive interventions.
 This program allows recovering addicts access to essential therapies to help prevent relapse and support their healing journey.